Chhapaak: Controversies

-On 7 January 2020, Padukone joined a protest-gathering at Jawaharlal Nehru University against the 2020 JNU Attack against left wing students and passage of CAA 2019.
+On 7 January 2020, Padukone joined a protest-gathering at Jawaharlal Nehru University against the 2020 JNU Attack against students and passage of CAA 2019.
 The visit angered BJP leaders who expressed it in social media.
 Soon enough, the hashtags BoycottChhapaak and BlockDeepika began trending in Indian Twitter with members of the incumbent Bharatiya Janata Party contributing in its proliferation.
 In response, ISupportDeepika was floated which gained greater traction and by the end of the day, her follower count had increased significantly.
 Actor Varun Dhawan talked about similar calls for boycott of his film Dilwale, and stated that the boycott may hurt the business, so it is used as a scare tactics meant to prevent people from expressing their opinion in public.
 He supported Deepika in condemning the attacks stating it is wrong to not do it.

 On 8 January, social media users pointed out that filmmaker Meghna Gulzar had changed the name and religion of the attackers and their family members in the film.
-Online news portals Swarajya and OpIndia reported that the name of the attacker who was a Muslim in real life, was changed into a Hindu name "Rajesh", in the film.
+Online news portals Swarajya and OpIndia reported that the name of the attacker who was a Muslim in real life, was changed into a Hindu name, "Rajesh", in the film.
 BJP MP and Minister of State for Environment, Forest and Climate Change Babul Supriyo called the change deliberate and "absolute hypocrisy".
 BJP MP from South Delhi, Ramesh Bidhuri made calls to public for a boycott of the movie.
 BJP MP Subramanian Swamy called it a defamation and sought legal action against the makers for this.
 Mumbai Mirror reported that in the past, filmmakers making films based on real life incidents had the liberty to change the names as well as the storyline in their films.
 The visit to JNU by Deepika was seen by Mumbai Mirror as the reason for an aggressive stand taken against the film.
 These claims were debunked by the co-founder of Newslaundry, Abhinandan Sekhri, who had watched a special screening of the film Chhapaak in Delhi.
 He stated that the claims of the attacker belonging to the Hindu religion were false, since the movie showed him as a Muslim.
 Journalist Radhika Sharma from PTI reported that Rajesh was the name of Malti's boyfriend.
 The acid attacker was called Bashir "Babboo" Khan in the film.

 Advocate Aparna Bhat, who represented Agarwal in the case fought at Patiala House Courts, pursued legal action against the makers for not mentioning her in the film, "to protect her identity and preserve her integrity".